lua-rocks/luapi/README.md

 ## Roadmap

 - [ ] Rewrite everything!
-Find and fix bugs; improve code quality when possible.
+Find and fix bugs; improve code quality.
   - [x] Separate code to submodules for easier maintain.
     - [ ] Document every function in each module.
   - [ ] Parser
-    - [ ] Store entire file in one string and use short regexps to this string instead of multiline search and complex extractions.
+    - [x] Store entire file in one string and use short regexps to this string instead of multiline search and complex extractions.
   - [ ] Writer
     - [ ] [Custom markdown template](https://github.com/lua-rocks/object).